-SUBJECT: Geography CURRICULUM PROGRESSION PATHWAYS CL: Mrs L .
-Rowe KS3 (Level 1) KS4 (Level 2) KS5 (Level 3) Further Education and training Careers - 'Embed and extend' 1.
-Marvellous maps: Global locations.
+KS3 (Level 1) KS4 (Level 2) KS5 (Level 3) Further Education and training Careers 4 4 4 4 'Embed and extend' 1.
+Where do we Live?
+Global locations.
 Countries and continents.
+Locational knowledge.
 Skills: Use of maps.
-Application and use of specific map skills.
-2. Africa Knowledge: Where countries are and why - link to colonies and Geographical factors.
+Application and use of key vocabulary 2.
+Africa Knowledge: Where countries are and why - link to colonies and Geographical factors.
 Skills: Be able to see why countries are located where.
 3. Wacky Weather Knowledge: Types of rainfall.
 Systems.
-Skills: Be able to understand climate graphs.
-'Develop and thrive' 1.
-The changing landscapes of the UK Knowledge: An overview of the distribution and characteristics of the UK's changing landscapes.
-Coastal landscapes and processes and river landscapes and processes.
-Skills: Sketching skills, interpretation of different types of data, annotations and application of knowledge.
+Skills: 'Develop and thrive' 1.
+Weather hazards and climate change Knowledge: An overview of the global circulation of atmosphere and climate change over time and a detailed study of tropical cyclones and a drought.
+Skills: Meteorological interpretation practice.
+Application of knowledge.
+Locational information.
+Case study creation.
 Examination practice.
 2. Changing Cities Knowledge: This covers an overview of global urban processes and trends and detailed case studies of a major UK city and a major city in a developing or emerging country.
-Skills: Graphical skills.
-Locational information.
-Examination practice.
 'Master and excel' 1.
 Globalisation Knowledge: Globalisation and global interdependence continue to accelerate, resulting in changing opportunities for businesses and people.
 Inequalities are caused within and between countries as shifts in patterns of wealth occur.
 Cultural impacts on the identity of communities increase as flows of ideas, people and goods take place.
 Recognising that both tensions in communities and pressures on environments are likely, will help players implement sustainable solutions.
 Skills: Academic reading, application of knowledge, use of appropriate high-level terminology.
 Long answer examination practice.
-Degree - Geography (Human or Physical) - Earth sciences - Social Sciences - Marine Biology - Planning - Specialised training BTEC - Geography teacher! - Foreign and Commonwealth office - Diplomat - Banking Geography is a very versatile degree which allows its use within a huge variety of non-vocational careers.
+Degree - Geography (Human or Physical) - Earth sciences - Social Sciences - Marine Biology - Planning - Specialised training BTEC - Geography teacher - Foreign and Commonwealth office - Diplomat - Banking - Any career that requires soft skills including problem solving, critical thinking and that don't require specialist knowledge in an unknown field.
+Geography is a very versatile degree